 Roz is an agent at the Sandra Dijkstra Literary Agency.
-Based in upstate New York, with a BA in English literature from UC San Diego, she studied philosophy for a year at the University of Sheffield, U.K., and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
+With a BA in English literature from UC San Diego, she studied philosophy for a year at the University of Sheffield, U.K., and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
 At PSU, she taught writing in exchange for tuition.
-She began learning French in 2009.
+She works from the Catskills of New York.

 Roz spent over five years as a qualitative researcher in high-tech consumer products marketing.
 In 2008, she co-founded a web design company for which she provided non-profit organizations with audience-focused market research, project planning, and digital design.
 She joined SDLA in 2013.

-Roz is interested in nonfiction in the areas of history, politics and current affairs.
+Roz specializes in serious nonfiction in the areas of history, politics and current affairs.
 She’s also interested in technology, business, sociology, cultural studies, urban studies, science, design and memoir.
 She looks for driven, narrative storytelling and big, bold ideas with national and international, appeal.
-She's also interested in adult literary and commercial fiction and is actively looking for crime/mystery/thriller, contemporary, multi-cultural and crime/mystery/thriller.
+She's also interested in adult literary and commercial fiction and is actively looking for crime/mystery/thriller, contemporary, multi-cultural and literary sci-fi.
 She looks for fiction with a resonant, lively voice; rich, irresistible language; characters with compelling development arcs; and a mastery of dramatic structure.
-Across the board, she's looking for books that make her feel that the author is tuned into a rising revolution — political, cultural, sociological, or whatnot — which is about to burst on the scene.
+Across the board, she's looking for books that make her feel the author is tuned into a rising revolution — political, cultural, sociological, or whatnot — which is about to burst on the scene.

-Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, sci-fi, new adult, young adult or children's books.
+Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, new adult, young adult or children's books.